Faculty & Staff

 Melylah (she/her) is a Black mixed-raced mama of three, who has dedicated the past 15 years supporting and empowering children, and their families, through yoga, homeschooling, and community involvement.
 It was during her quest to find a heart-centered, nurturing school for her oldest daughter that she found Waldorf education.
 Over the years, her family has been members of Waldorf and Waldorf-inspired communities in San Francisco, Tampa Bay, and the Boston area, which included two schools and two homeschool cooperative communities.
 Along her Waldorf journey, she has been Head of a Parent Community Association, a board member, the lead organizer of Holiday Faires, a parent-child teacher, and a Foundation Studies participant.

 She earned her Bachelor’s degree from Georgetown University and was an Advertising Director in San Francisco until she gave birth to her oldest.
 Following her heart, she found herself studying and teaching yoga while joining the SF Waldorf School community with her toddler.
 Born and raised in NYC, Melylah’s family now resides on the ancestral land of the Chochenyo Ohlone (Oakland).
 Always a student, she keeps a curious mind and an open heart, enjoying nature, yoga, and community.
-She is honored to be joining the WCCS community as a fourth-grade parent and Director of Admissions.
+She is honored to be a part of the WCCS community.
 On the weekends you can find her sharing her love of yoga with those who are birthing our future.

 Micha Tower - Wildcat Canyon Community School, El Sobrante